marioroy/clearmod/README.md

 The `/boot` partition has limited space.
 So, no reason to install many XanMod kernels.
 Build the one you want and enjoy the XanMod kernel.
 If changing your mind later, remember to manage and uninstall any unused XanMod kernels.
+Keep at least one Clear kernel installed on the system.

 To limit the number of CPUs used by `rpmbuild`, override the `%_smp_mflags` macro.
 Adjust the integer value to your liking.